Riinku/Cube-Racer/README + Game Link.md

 Endless Runner game made to learn Unity

 My first small unity project.
 This was made as a fun casual endless runner.
-Learned about instantiating objects, working with audio, physics and collisions.
+Learned about instantiating objects, working with audio, physics, collisions and playerprefs.